-Syphilis is an infection of the penis, vagina, anus or mouth caused by the bacterium Treponema pallidum.
-This bacterium is passed on via the mucus membranes during unprotected sex.
-The bacteria get into the blood and can spread to other organs.
+Syphilis is an infection of the penis, vagina, anus or mouth caused by the bacterium treponema pallidum.
+This bacterium is passed on via the mucus membranes during unprotected sex, getting into the blood and potentially spreading to other organs.

 Treatments for syphilis

 Syphilis has a maximum of three stages.
 However, it is possible that an infected person will not experience any symptoms.
 In the first stage (two to 12 weeks after infection) a red sore will develop at the spot where the bacteria first entered the body.
 This sore may appear in the vagina or anus, and therefore remain unnoticed.
 The second stage occurs from three to eight weeks after the primary stage.

 - Flu-like symptoms;

 - Greyish-white spots near the genitals.